-Dickens' Holiday Carolers (Chester, NJ)
+Definitely Dickens' Holiday Carolers (Chester, NJ)

-The Annual Christmas Delaware River Crossing Reenactment (Washington Crossing, PA)
+The Annual Christmas Delaware River Crossing Re-enactment (Washington Crossing, PA)

-If you are looking for something unique to do on Christmas Day, make your way out to Washington Crossing State Park in Pennsylvania to the Delaware River Crossing Reenactment.
-During the event, visitors watch as reenactors in Continental military dress listen to an inspiring speech by Washington and then row across the river in three replica Durham boats.
-This annual event commemorates the Christmas Day crossing made by Gen. George Washington and his troops in 1776.
-It was an historic undertaking that resulted in defeat of the Hessian troops in the Battle of Trenton.
-The crossing time is at 1:00 pm, beginning at the Pennsylvania side at Washington Crossing State Park.
+If you are looking for something unique to do on Christmas Day, make your way out to Washington Crossing State Park in Pennsylvania, to the 61st annual Delaware River Crossing Reenactment.
+During the event re-enactors in Continental military attire are addressed by Washington and then row across the river in three replica Durham boats.
+The annual free event commemorates the Christmas Day crossing made by Gen. George Washington and his troops in 1776 - an historic undertaking that resulted in the defeat of the Hessian troops at the Battle of Trenton.
+The crossing begins at the Pennsylvania side of Washington Crossing State Park.

 Colonial Christmas (Bedminister, NJ)